You can book airplane flights any of the following ways:

 - Cannot be direct billed

-- Travelers using online tools other than Concur should include the following statement on their purchase invoice submitted to the Office of Accounting for reimbursement: Online selection is the best value as consistent with institutional priorities.
+- Travelers using online tools other than Concur should include the following statement on their purchase invoice submitted to the Accounting and Financial Management for reimbursement: Online selection is the best value as consistent with institutional priorities.